KizzyCode/Ws2812bDriver-rust-rp2040/README.md

  - `WS2812B_PIO0_PIN2`: The control pin for the third LED strip (defaults to `12`)
  - `WS2812B_PIO0_PIN3`: The control pin for the fourth LED strip (defaults to `13`)
  - `WS2812B_GPIO_LED`: The control pin for the status LED (defaults to `25`)

+To adjust the USB serial number, you can set the following environment variables during compilation:
+ - `WS2812B_UID_VENDOR`: The vendor ID (defaults to the JEDEC vendor ID of the connected flash chip)
+ - `WS2812B_UID_ID`: The vendor ID (defaults to the maybe-unique fabrication ID of the connected flash chip)

 **IMPORTANT**: Please keep in mind that most WS2812B LED strips require 5V, whereas the RP2040's GPIOs are 3V3, which may not be enough or can cause weird errors.